 Solid, immovable, strong—dry stone walls evoke a sense of timelessness.
 A practical art form that dates back millennia, they’re the passion of those who continue to build them, today.
-“We call it being in ‘the zone,’” says Eric Landman, as we sit inside a traditional Scottish blackhouse that he built with his own two hands from 100 tons of stone.
+I sit with Eric Landman inside a traditional Scottish blackhouse that was made from 100 tons of stone and was built as part of a Dry Stone Canada festival on his farm.
 “The job, the place, the client, the stone itself, when it’s all flowing, beautiful things will happen.”
 And indeed across the Headwaters—all within a 45-minute radius of Landman’s home—he has indeed created many beautiful walls.

 For Landman, it’s been a labour of love, and loss.
 Starting at his family farm, he leads me on a tour to several of his works, explaining the technical aspects—he needs little more than a hammer and chisel as tools, and unlike modern structures, dry stone walls contain no mortar.
 So they depend heavily on builders selecting the right stone.
 “Everything just locks in place,” he says, in his stoic but friendly way, noting that there’s nothing but friction and gravity holding everything together.
 Jobs can take anywhere from a week, to several years.
 “I give a 150-year guarantee on all my work,” he adds, encouraging me to place my hands on the wall.
 I can feel that it’s not going anywhere.

 Sensing that he needed a change from his life of dairy farming, his late wife Kerry connected him with a local landscaper back in 2004.
-His first work was simple, a dry stone foundation for a barn.
+His first work was a simple, small dry stone retaining wall.
 “After that, I was hooked,” remembers Landman, noting that he proceeded to take a training course later that year, and has increased his knowledge with every project since then.
 “I just love the peacefulness of it, it’s a very Zen-like job.”

 When he Landman touches the stone, he does so with reverence.
 He notes that he creates these walls layer-by-layer.
+“We call it being in ‘the zone,’”.
 The general rule is to place two stones over one, then one over two.
 “It’s like a game of chess, you need to plan your next move.”

 First, we walk through the blackhouse that sits near his farmhouse.
 The likeliest explanation for the name of these oval-shaped, dry stone buildings relates to the fact that they had hearths, and fires, but no chimneys, and the walls inside became blackened.
 His blackhouse was inspired by a trip to Scotland, where he encountered a whole village made of similar structures dating back to the 16th century, perched on the edge of the North Sea.
 “Life was difficult for the people who lived there—they made soil from seaweed and sand, and ate nothing but shellfish, for years, to survive,” he notes.
 “It was just the most desperate hardship, in the most beautiful place you’ve ever seen.”